INTRODUCTION

 JACA

 Ciudadela area: Rock Sparrows calling.
 A total of 31 Magpie observed flying to roost between 1845h and 1900h.
 White Wagtail (2).
-Red Kite hunting.
+Red Kite

 Catedral: Feral Pigeons.
 Red Kite overhead at 1907h just before dusk.